Incheon United FC: Survival king era

-Former legendary striker Kim Do-hoon replaced Kim Bong-gil on 13 January 2015.
-Kim Do-hoon enjoyed his debut season as a manager, leading Incheon to the FA Cup final for the first time ever.
+Former striker Kim Do-hoon replaced Kim Bong-gil on 13 January 2015.
+In his debut season as a manager, he led Incheon to the FA Cup final, the first cup final for the club.
 Despite losing 3–1 to FC Seoul, the club was praised by the media and was dubbed the "wolves" for their teamwork and fighting spirit.
+Over the next several seasons, the club under several managers would go on to earn the 'survival king' nickname by both fans and media due to continuously narrowly avoiding relegation.